 For now, there’s no FastPass or MaxPass service and Galaxy’s Edge is not open for Magic Mornings or Extra Magic Hours.
 There’s also no stand-by line to enter the land, but once you’ve landed on Batuu, there’s no time limit on how long you can stay.
 Be prepared to find that, at times, the land can reach capacity and simply will stop admitting visitors.

-Good to know: A reservation for Oga’s Cantina and Savi’s Workshop includes entry into Galaxy’s Edge an hour prior to your appointment, but remember that if you don’t show up for your reservation, you’d better be ready to part with your credits.
+Good to know: A reservation for Oga’s Cantina, Droid Depot and Savi’s Workshop includes entry into Galaxy’s Edge an hour prior to your appointment, but remember that if you don’t show up for your reservation, you’d better be ready to part with your credits.
+Also, and this is important, those reservations do not guarantee that you will ride either of the land’s attractions.

 For more on visiting Star Wars: Galaxy’s Edge, visit the website here.